MiaoDX/book_notes/paper_reading/PoseEstimation/PoseEstimationLearning.md

 " For comparison matching to the convnet nearest neighbour is also shown.
 This requires storing feature vectors for each training frame, then perform a linear search to find the nearest neighbour for a given test frame."

--- PoseNet: A Convolutional Network for Real-Time 6-DOF Camera Relocalization
+-- 『PoseNet: A Convolutional Network for Real-Time 6-DOF Camera Relocalization』

-# Some papers
+# PoseNet

 ***
 PoseNet: A Convolutional Network for Real-Time 6-DOF Camera Relocalization

 ```
-@inproceedings{kendall2015posenet,
-  title={Posenet: A convolutional network for real-time 6-dof camera relocalization},
+@article{kendall2015convolutional,
+  title={PoseNet: A Convolutional Network for Real-Time 6-DOF Camera Relocalization},
   author={Kendall, Alex and Grimes, Matthew and Cipolla, Roberto},
-  booktitle={Proceedings of the IEEE international conference on computer vision},
+  booktitle = {Proceedings of the International Conference on Computer Vision ({ICCV})},
-  pages={2938--2946},
   year={2015}
 }
 ```